Upcoming Deadlines:

 On the MC/MPA application, PLC learners must denote their choice to be considered for the PLC pathway.
 If a learner chooses to use the PLC pathway, PLC will provide HKS Admissions the applicant’s course and capstone outcomes as well as the faculty evaluation of their capstone assignment.

-How can I use the PLC as a pathway to an ALM degree in extension studies (focus: government) at Harvard Extension School?
+How can I use the PLC as a pathway to Harvard Extension School's ALM degree in extension studies (focus: government)?

-Can I complete the MC/MPA or ALM degree programs online?
+Can I complete HKS's MC/MPA or Harvard Extension School's ALM degree programs online?

 While the PLC is a fully online program, both the HKS MC/MPA and HES ALM degree programs require time on campus.
 Specifically:

-HES requires admitted graduate program students to complete a specific 4-credit requirement in person.
+• HES requires admitted graduate program students to complete a portion of their coursework in person.
 For full details, please visit Harvard Extension School’s website.

 Do I need to have a specific degree or a certain amount of work experience to register for the Public Leadership Credential?

-As part of the registration process, learners will need to complete our online registration form and confirm that they meet the following course requirements:
+As part of the registration process, learners will need to complete the online registration form and confirm that they meet the following course requirements:

 • They have at least five years of work experience.

-• They are available to commit an estimated 10 to 12 hours per week to coursework, including a required weekly live video conference with other enrolled students around the world.
+• They are available to commit 10 to 12 hours per week to coursework, including a required weekly live video conference with other registered learners around the world.

 Can I retake a PLC course if I do not successfully complete it the first time?

-Can I defer my enrollment in a course to a future session?
+Can I defer my registration in a course to a future session?

-Yes, learners may defer their enrollment in a course prior to the orientation start date.
-Deferrals must be requested in writing and can only be granted one total time per enrollment to the session that immediately follows.
+Should a learner need to postpone their course, they can defer their registration for a course prior to the orientation start date.
+Deferrals must be requested in writing.
+If you defer, you must participate in the course the next time it is offered.
+You can only defer one time per course.
 Deferral requests made after the orientation start date are subject to review by the PLC team and will only be granted in the case of extreme life circumstances.
 There will be no deferrals granted after the conclusion of the second week of the course.
 Learners can request a withdrawal from a PLC course without a refund through the first four weeks of the course.

 Extreme life circumstances include, but are not limited to: